 - Participate in Creativity, Activity, Service (CAS).

 As an IB World School, NAISR offers IB courses in grades 11 and 12.
-All students have the opportunity to attempt the full IB Diploma Program.
+All students have the opportunity to attempt the full IB Diploma Programme.
 For further information on the IB Programme please visit www.IBO.org.

 IB Diploma candidates must choose one subject from each of five groups (1 to 5), ensuring breadth of knowledge and understanding in their best language, additional language(s), the social sciences, the experimental sciences and mathematics.
 Student may choose either an arts subject from group 6, or a second subject from groups 1 to 5.
 At least three (no more than four) subjects are taken at higher level, while the other subjects are taken at standard level.